learnWeb3/Star-Notary-Service/README.md

 This Starter Code has already implemented the functionalities you implemented in the StarNotary (Version 2) exercise, and have comments in all the files you need to implement your tasks.

+1. Modify the StarNotary version 2 contract code to achieve the following:

+- [x] Add a name and a symbol for your starNotary tokens.
+- [x] Add a function lookUptokenIdToStarInfo, that looks up the stars using the Token ID, and then returns the name of the star.
+- [x] Add a function called exchangeStars, so 2 users can exchange their star tokens...Do not worry about the price, just write code to exchange stars between users.
+- [x] Write a function to Transfer a Star.
+The function should transfer a star from the address of the caller.
+The function should accept 2 arguments, the address to transfer the star to, and the token ID of the star.

+2. Add supporting unit tests, to test the following:

+- [x] The token name and token symbol are added properly.
+- [x] 2 users can exchange their stars.
+- [x] Stars Tokens can be transferred from one address to another.

+3. Deploy your Contract to Rinkeby

+- [x] Edit the truffle.config file to add settings to deploy your contract to the Rinkeby Public Network.

+4. Modify the front end of the DAPP to achieve the following:

+- [x] Lookup a star by ID using tokenIdToStarInfo() (you will have to add code for this in your index.html and index.js files)

+5. Project submission requirements

+- Inside your project folder, create a Readme.md file.
+The readme.md file should include the following:
+  - [x] Specify the Truffle version and OpenZeppelin version used in the project.
+  - [x] Your ERC-721 Token Name
+  - [x] Your ERC-721 Token Symbol
+  - [x] Your “Token Address” on the Rinkeby Network
+  - [x] Upload your folder to GitHub.

+Submit your GitHub Repository Link.

 ### Development environment

 Truffle: v5.3.13 (core: 5.3.13)